smillims/kottans-frontend/README.md

 ***My expectations from [course "Intro to HTML & CSS (Eng)"](https://classroom.udacity.com/courses/ud001)***: I have nothing expactations, because I knew its material before started this course.

-Be good, that I repead part of command and tools from html and css.
+Be good, that I repeated part of command and tools from html and css.